How to Improve Staff Meetings at Your Center

 When leading a team of people, much of your success lies in your ability to communicate effectively.
 Although there are many forms of communication, as a team leader, a very important part of your job is running staff meetings.
 Staff meetings are a great way to reinforce and inspire the culture that you desire in your team.

 Leading a successful staff meeting isn’t as easy as you would think.
-Today we will look at topics that matter (as it pertains to child care), timing and frequency, meeting schedule and why food and fun are so important.
+Today we will cover the Meeting Schedule, Topics That Matter, Timing and Frequency, and Food and Fun.

 When preparing for your staff meeting, having an overarching topic can be a great way to excite your team ahead of time and also center your meeting and discussion.
 One particular school year many of our staff were new to the school, we had just had a director change and we had experienced a lot of turn over.
 This particular year I decided to layout my staff meetings around our staffing values.
 I thought this was a great way to bring the “culture” I wanted back into the school.